 This is usually a payment problem that often affects the owners of buildings or homes.
 Indeed when the owner does not pay his debt to his creditor, generally a bank, he can send his debtor a notice to exercise his mortgage rights, which gives him the right to request the abandonment of the building in question voluntarily or by force.
 The law also gives him several means to recover his debt and to obtain all that the debtor owes him as money.

-This is typically a contractor or subcontractor who has already performed work in your property.
-Indeed, the law gives this professional the right to register a legal mortgage to be paid among the first creditors.
+This is typically a contractor or subcontractor who has already performed work on your property.
+Indeed, the law gives this professional the right to register a legal hypothec to be paid among the first creditors.
 The goal is therefore to protect contractors so that they can be paid promptly for the services that they provided.
 However, this protection must respect certain conditions that are provided by law.

 The law requires that anyone who wishes to establish a will has the capacity to do so.
 This capacity is assessed based on two main elements: